Work accident lawyers we work with

 Taking action as soon as possible allows time for the legal process to unfold.
 Waiting and procrastinating only increases the length of the process and lessens the availability of evidence.

 It’s possible that your employer might deny any wrongdoing whatsoever, in which case litigation might be recommended.
-It also adds time to the process: you may need to wait several months before a court date.
+This also adds time to the process: you may need to wait several months before a court date.
 There is a three-year time limit to bring a worker’s compensation claim to court.
 Therefore, investigating as soon as possible is a wise move.

 What to do after an accident at work